bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 The United States Armed Forces introduced service numbers on February 28, 1918, and discontinued their use in 1974, switching to social security numbers.
 Service numbers, unlike social security numbers for the living, are public information.

-During World War II, the Army, including the Army Air Force, were under the War Department, while the Navy and Marine Corps were under the Navy Department.
-Thus, service numbers varied across branch of service.
+During World War II, the United States Army, including the Army Air Force, was administered by the War Department, while the Navy, Marine Corps, and Coast Guard were under the Navy Department.

 US Army Enlistees before 1 Jul 1940: